jasonzacmusic/Piano-Foundation/replit.md

-# Nathaniel School of Music - Foundation Vocal Course Landing Page
+# Nathaniel School of Music - Foundation Piano Course Landing Page

 ## Overview

-This is a single-page marketing website for the Nathaniel School of Music's Foundation Vocal Course.
+This is a single-page marketing website for the Nathaniel School of Music's Foundation Piano Course.
 The application is designed as a lead-generation landing page with a primary focus on converting visitors into course enrollments through strategic CTAs, geo-targeted pricing, and seamless contact integration.

-The site showcases a 6-month structured vocal training program that combines singing technique, breath control, music theory, ear training, and rhythm, available in online, offline (Bangalore), and hybrid modes.
-The page emphasizes proper vocal technique and performance-based musical education.
+The site showcases a 6-month structured piano training program that combines playing, theory, ear training, and rhythm, available in online, offline (Bangalore), and hybrid modes.
+The page emphasizes the unique "bottom-up" teaching approach and comprehensive musical education.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

 ## Recent Changes

-**October 24, 2025 - Complete Conversion to Vocal Foundation Course**
-- Changed color scheme from warm brown (hue 30-45°) to coral/salmon (hue 12-15°) to distinguish from Piano/Guitar pages
-- Deleted ALL images except NSM logos (black, white, main) from client/public/images
-- Removed Course Preview section entirely from home page
-- Completely rewrote landing.json with vocal-specific content:
-  - Hero: "Learn to Sing the Right Way: From Beginner to Confident Performer in 6 Months"
-  - USPs: Added 3 new vocal-specific (Technique & Control, Vocal Flexibility & Agility, Dynamics & Expression)
-  - Syllabus: Changed from Piano Skills to Vocal Skills (warm-ups, breath control, vocal dynamics, resonance, register transitions, articulation)
-  - Course Structure: "20 Vocal Classes" (not "Practical Classes" or "Instrument Classes")
-  - Testimonials: 6 completely new vocal-focused testimonials
-  - FAQs: Removed piano-specific questions, added vocal-relevant ones
-  - Who Is This For: Updated for vocal learners (vocalists, performers, producers, classical singers transitioning)
-- Updated Student Photos section with 150+ vocal-focused rotating highlights
-- Removed all Jason Zac mentions - now "Nathaniel School of Music Faculty"
-- Updated SEO meta tags and keywords for vocal training focus:
-  - singing lessons in bangalore, voice training, vocal coach, online singing course
-  - breath control techniques, how to sing better, learn to sing
-- Updated social media Open Graph and Twitter Card meta tags for vocals course
-- SEO section completely rewritten for vocal training search optimization

 **October 24, 2025 - YouTube Video & Content Updates**
 - Fixed YouTube video player to play immediately on first click (no double-click required)